What I Wish I’d Known Before My Phone Was Stolen

 Report Your Phone Lost or Stolen

-Contact your service provider to report your phone lost or stolen, they will walk you through suspending your line and options for replacing the device.
+Contact your service provider to report your phone lost or stolen, they will walk you through suspending your line and give you options for replacing your device.

 Change All Of Your Passwords